This pack has been produced by an unknown German or Belgian maker, most probably in the last quarter of the 19th century.

 - Villa Benazet / La cascade de Geroldsan (should be 'Geroldsau')

-- Château d'Eberstein / Le Château d'Eberstein Vallée de la Morgue (the river 'Murg').
+- Château d'Eberstein / Le Château d'Eberstein Vallée de la Morgue (should be 'Mourgue', valley of the river 'Murg').

-I like to think that the cards are German, but the typo in the name and the form of the Clubs suit-signs make it more probable that they were made in Belgium.
+I like to think that the cards are German, but the typos in the names and the form of the Clubs suit-signs make it more probable that they were made in Belgium.

 A typical feature of the cards are the two Queens that have behind them what looks like an arm or back rest of a sofa (Queen of Hearts and Queen of Diamonds).
 That is why this sort of cards is sometimes called 'cards with sofa queens'.
 Another feature usually found on a different sort of cards can be seen on the King of Diamonds: On his shoulder is a lion's head.
 This results in these cards being sometimes called 'lion shoulder cards'.
 So this is the rare case where we have 'lion shoulder cards with sofa queens'.